Indian Teen Bikes 700 Miles With Injured Dad, Is Hailed As Hero — And Sparks Debate

 On Monday, Prime Minister Narendra Modi's government earmarked $2.65 billion in relief for "farmers, hawkers and vendors," a cabinet minister said.

 The government also added additional passenger trains to ferry laborers home.
 But in May, at least 80 people died on those trains.
-Many of the passengers are so weak and hungry when they board, that they can't survive the journey.
+Many of the passengers are so weak and hungry when they board that they can't survive the journey.
 Last week, a heartbreaking video went viral, depicting a toddler trying to wake up his dead mother, on the floor of a train station in Kumari's home state of Bihar.

 Fortunately for Kumari, food was not a problem on her epic journey.
 She says people gave her and her father food along the way.
 They slept on the side of the road.
 Somewhere in the middle of their journey, a truck driver gave them a lift for about 30 miles, the girl says.